Biden picks Ketanji Brown Jackson as historic U.S. Supreme Court nominee | Politics

 REPUBLICAN CRITICISM Top Senate Republican Mitch McConnell called Jackson "the favored choice of far-left dark-money groups that have spent years attacking the legitimacy and structure of the court itself."
 McConnell previously signaled that if Republicans regain the Senate majority in the Nov.
 8 midterm elections, he could use that power to block any further Biden Supreme Court nominees.

-The Senate voted 53-44 last year to confirm Jackson https://www.reuters.com/world/us/us-senate-confirms-biden-appointee-seen-supreme-court-contender-2021-06-14 after Biden nominated her to the influential U.S. Court of Appeals for the District of Columbia Circuit.
-All but three Republicans voted against her.
+The Senate voted 53-44 last year to confirm Jackson https://www.reuters.com/world/us/us-senate-confirms-biden-appointee-seen-supreme-court-contender-2021-06-14 after Biden nominated her to the D.C.
+Circuit, though all but three Republicans voted against her.
 Senator Lindsey Graham, one of those three, signaled a change of tune on Friday, saying Jackson's nomination showed that "the radical Left has won President Biden over yet again."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)